ktopham/comics-as-data/README.md

 Collection as Data: North America is a data set drawn from MSU Library Comics Art Collection metadata.
 Home to the world’s largest comic book collection, developing cataloging metadata as a corpus to query issues of community and representation inspired this project.
 This dataset holds the opportunity to investigate hidden themes, locality, form, and aesthetics in North America comic culture.

+The raw data are located at MARC_data_raw folder as .csv files.
+For column headings explanation, see column_headings.md.

 # Data Documentation

 # What we did